ftCLI/FoundryTools-CLI/README.md

 Fix contours by removing overlaps and correcting direction.

 This command will drop hints from both TTFs and OTFs.
-Hinting can be restored with ftcli utils ttf-autohint for TTF files, and ftcli utils cff- autohint OTF files.
+Hinting can be restored with ftcli utils ttf-autohint for TTF files, and ftcli utils cff-autohint for OTF files.

 **Usage**: